 While almost all AMD AM4 chipsets support CPU overclock (not available on the A320 and A520), the situation is different in Intel’s yard.
 The only way to overclock the CPU if you don’t have a K series CPU and a Z series motherboard is tweaking the BCLK (Base Clock) multiplier.
 The thing is, this procedure isn’t recommended since it can cause massive stability issues.
 Even if you pair a K series CPU with any motherboard that isn’t based on a Z series chipset, you won’t be able to overclock it.

 This is another way a motherboard could affect gaming performance.
 The good news is that in most cases, the loss in performance is negligible.
 Just look at the differences between a stock and OCed 10900K in different games.
-The average difference between the two is less than 10 percent@1080p resolution.
-Going to 1440p and 4K would see even smaller performance differences.
+The average difference between the two is less than ten percent at 1080p resolution.
+Going to 1440p and 4K would see even more minor performance differences.
 In other words, the lack of CPU OC features on certain motherboard chipsets can technically affect gaming performance, but not in any meaningful way.

-The biggest way a motherboard can affect gaming performance is if it doesn’t have VRM (voltage regulator module) capable of running your CPU at its max boost clocks.
+The most significant way a motherboard can affect gaming performance is if it doesn’t have a VRM (voltage regulator module) capable of running your CPU at its max boost clocks.
 For instance, look at this B550 motherboard comparison.
 Most boards can run an overclocked 3950X without issues, but some of the boards’ VRMs can get extremely hot.
-In the most extreme cases, VRMs will throttle the CPU and lower its clock or even completely crash the system.
+In extreme cases, VRMs will throttle the CPU and lower its clock or even wholly crash the system.
 If your board’s VRM is good enough to run the CPU you picked, you won’t see any performance hits.
 But if you pair a weak VRM with a beefy CPU, you could experience noticeably slower performance, whether in games or CPU-heavy apps.

-We have a similar situation with Intel chipsets and CPUs but here we also have a feature called MCE or multi-core enhancement.
-This is a feature that allows Intel Z series motherboards to run without power limits and thus run CPUs at higher clocks.
+We have a similar situation with Intel chipsets and CPUs, but we also have a feature called MCE or multi-core enhancement.
+This feature allows Intel Z series motherboards to run without power limits and thus run CPUs at higher clocks.
 ASUS calls this feature APE on its non-Z boards, ASRock calls it BFB, etc. On MSI B560 boards, for instance, the power limit setting is hiding under the cooler option in the BIOS.
-The thing is, not all motherboards have equally capable VRMs.
-This can lead to slower performance if their VRMs cannot keep up with the massive power requirements of certain CPUs.
+Not all motherboards have equally capable VRMs and this can lead to slower performance if their VRMs cannot keep up with the massive power requirements of specific CPUs.

-As you can see in this B560 motherboard comparison, certain models can’t run the Core i5-11400f at its max boost clock even with power limits enabled.
-For instance, the MSI B560M Pro is able to run the Core i5 11400F at 3100MHz with power limits disabled, while the Gigabyte B560M DS3H runs the same CPU at 3500MHz.
-Once you turn off power limits, most boards are able to run the CPU at around 4200Mhz. except the ASRock B560M-HDV, which runs the 11400F at 3990Mhz.
+As you can see in this B560 motherboard comparison, specific models can’t run the Core i5-11400f at its max boost clock even with power limits enabled.
+For instance, the MSI B560M Pro can run the Core i5 11400F at 3100MHz with power limits disabled, while the Gigabyte B560M DS3H runs the same CPU at 3500MHz.
+Once you turn off power limits, most boards can run the CPU at around 4200Mhz, except the ASRock B560M-HDV, which runs the 11400F at 3990Mhz.

 The difference in boost clocks is more pronounced when using a more powerful CPU that needs more power.
 In the case of the Core i7-11700, four motherboard models can’t keep up with the maximum boost clock of 4400Mhz.
 They either fail to reach the 4400Mhz or their voltage regulator modules throttle due to running at high temperatures.
 Similar to what happened to some B550 boards when combined with an overclocked 3950X.

 And if you forget to disable power limits, you can lose up to 50 percent of CPU performance.
-This is a huge difference.
-So, if you decide to get a B560 motherboard do not forget to disable CPU power limits.
-This will give you back most if not all performance you lost when running the CPU with power limits turned on.
-With that said, you should also make sure that the motherboard you get can actually handle running the CPU of your choice with power limits disabled.
+So, if you decide to get a B560 motherboard, do not forget to disable CPU power limits as it will give you back most if not all performance you lost when running the CPU with power limits turned on.
+With that said, you should also make sure that the motherboard you get can handle running the CPU of your choice with power limits disabled.

-Because pairing a CPU to a board that has an inadequate VRM unit for that CPU can lead to the biggest changes in performance.
+Because pairing a CPU to a board with an inadequate VRM unit for that CPU can lead to the most significant changes in performance.
 You could see massive performance drops when playing games or using CPU-intensive apps.
 You could even experience other issues.
-Issues like stuttering, or even system crashes in the most extreme cases.
-In order to avoid this, make sure your motherboard can run your CPU at its max boost clocks without its VRM getting scorching hot, which can lead to a drop in CPU frequency and other issues.
+Issues like stuttering or even system crash in the most extreme cases.
+To avoid this, make sure your motherboard can run your CPU at its max boost clocks without its VRM getting scorching hot, which can lead to a drop in CPU frequency and other issues.

-If you plan on getting an Intel CPU+motherboard combo, make sure the board you buy can run the said CPU with power limits disabled.
-Because power limiting the CPU can induce massive performance penalties.
-At least when it comes to Intel CPUs.
-This is one case where the motherboard definitely does matter for gaming.
+If you plan on getting an Intel CPU and motherboard combo, make sure the board you buy can run the said CPU with power limits disabled.
+Because of power limiting, the CPU can induce massive performance penalties and is one case where the motherboard does matter for gaming.

-This is the case with most cards but there are, of course, outliers.
-The RX 6600 XT from AMD, while looking like a normal GPU, uses a PCIe x8 interface instead of the full, x16 interface.
+This is the case with most cards, but there are, of course, outliers.
+The RX 6600 XT from AMD, while looking like a standard GPU, uses a PCIe x8 interface instead of the full x16 interface.
 This doesn’t affect its gaming performance in most games.
-But some titles, such as CoD: Black Ops Cold War or Doom: Eternal show measurable discrepancy between the PCIe 3.0 and 4.0 interface, at least in 1080p resolution.
+But some titles, such as CoD: Black Ops Cold War or Doom: Eternal, show a measurable discrepancy between the PCIe 3.0 and 4.0 interface, at least in 1080p resolution.
 Upping the resolution to 1440p melts the framerate variances, making them more or less unnoticeable in real-time.

 If you plan on getting the RX 6600 XT (which is, by the way, an excellent card for 1080p gaming) and you happen to play lots of CoD Blops or Doom: Eternal, you might want to get a motherboard with PCIe 4.0 support.
 Here, a PCIe 3.0 motherboard can lead to noticeably slower performance, but only in a handful of games and only in 1080p resolution.
 Playing @4K would probably almost completely melt the differences.

 So, there you have it.
-If you get a motherboard that can keep up with your CPU and memory, you won’t see any performance drops.
+You won’t see any performance drops if you get a motherboard that can keep up with your CPU and memory.
 In other words, if a motherboard is good enough to run your CPU and memory at their official specs and without power limits, then the motherboard doesn’t matter when it comes to gaming.

-Further, when looking for your next motherboard, make sure to perform detailed research on models that have made into your shortlist.
+Further, when looking for your next motherboard, make sure to perform detailed research on models that have made it onto your shortlist.
 As you’ve seen with the NZXT N7 B550, some boards have issues other than weak VRM that could also affect gaming and general performance.